olcf/olcf-user-docs/data/storage_overview.rst

   shared with other project members.

-- **World Work:** Short-term project data for fast, batch-job access that's you don't want to share
+- **World Work:** Short-term project data for fast, batch-job access that's shared with users outside your project.

-- **Member Archive:** Long-term project data for archival access that's shared with other project members.
+- **Member Archive:** Long-term project data for archival access that is not shared with other project members.

 - **Project Archive:** Long-term project data for archival access that's shared